-Schumer celebrates 51-seat Senate majority after Warnock win: ‘Thank God he ran’
+Schumer celebrates 51-seat Senate majority after Warnock win: 'Thank God he ran'

 Speaking at his weekly press conference on Capitol Hill, Schumer lauded Warnock for delivering a win that “defied history.”

-“Thank god he ran,” Schumer said.
+“Thank God he ran,” he said.
 “The people of Georgia are better off.
 The Democratic Senate caucus is better off.
 And America is better off because he ran and won.”

 Schumer credited voters with backing Democrats over Republicans endorsed by former President Donald Trump, who recruited Walker to run and had a relationship with the football star going back decades.